agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 - `modelRunner` is the actual definition of the `model`
 - `A B C D E F` refers to the types of the `generators` used in `model` definition (maximum of 6 for the moment)

-Such Markov chain wires together a set of `properties` that relate to each others through `transitions` which are chosen according to a given `probability` (between 0 and 100).
+Such a Markov chain wires together a set of `properties` that relate to each other through `transitions` which are chosen according to a given `probability` (between 0 and 100).

 A `property` is composed of:
 - a description